OrienteerBAP/Orienteer-Guidebook/creating_and_managing_the_data_model.md

-# Creating and Managing the Data Model
+# Managing the Data Model

 Before you start building your schema, we recommend that you **plan your data model beforehand**.
 For example, you can first draw your data model in a UML diagram.
 Later  you will create classes in a schema, set their properties and connections.
 This will be easier for you to make if you refer to a data model diagram.